 I’d try to avoid walking in the heat of the day but if you get a reasonably early start, you could still do this walk in the summer months thanks to the sea breeze and the chance to cool off with a dip in the ocean.

 Interested in booking this Portugal walking tour?

-Complete this form and I’ll connect you with the local tour operator.
+Complete this form and I’ll connect you with the local tour operator for a quote.

 (Disclosure: I may receive a small referral commission if you make a booking but the price you pay would be the same as going direct).